NethServer/ns8-docs/subscription.rst

 Center page.
 The metadata for applications and core components from the ``subscription`` repository is refreshed hourly in the Software Center.

+Scheduled updates are inhibited when an NS7 node joins the cluster to migrate applications.
+This is necessary because the migration procedure requires specific application versions to function correctly.
+Scheduled updates will be re-enabled once the NS7 migration is finished and the NS7 node is automatically removed from the cluster.

 Remove the subscription
 =======================